chrisworld/kubb_sound/README.md

 # kubb_sound
 kubb_sound was a university project of the game Kubb played with sounds to locate the towers.
-The game had been designed and developed during the Seminar "Sound Interaction Design" at TU / KUG Graz.
+The game had been designed and developed during the Seminar "Sonic Interaction Design" at TU / KUG Graz.

 ![alt text](https://raw.githubusercontent.com/chrisworld/kubb_sound/master/images/kubb1.jpg)